w41ter/sekas/CONTRIBUTING.md

 ### Principles

-Engula community aims to provide harassment-free, welcome and friendly experience for everyone.
+Sekas community aims to provide harassment-free, welcome and friendly experience for everyone.
 The first and most important thing for any participant in the community is be friendly and respectful to others.
 Improper behaviors will be warned and punished.
 We refuse any kind of harmful behavior to the community or community members.
 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) and keep proper behavior while participating in the community.

-Engula community is a community of peers.
+Sekas community is a community of peers.
 All individuals are given the opportunity to participate, but their influence is based on publicly earned merit – what they contribute to the community.
 Merit lies with the individual, does not expire, is not influenced by employment status or employer, and is non-transferable (merit earned in one project cannot be applied to another).

-Engula community requires all communications related to code and decision-making to be publicly accessible to ensure asynchronous collaboration, as necessitated by a globally-distributed community.
-We adopt GitHub as the single source of truth for all topics, including its [issue tracker](https://github.com/engula/engula/issues), [pull requests](http://github.com/engula/engula/pulls), and [discussion forum](https://github.com/engula/engula/discussions).
-Besides, we use [Zulip](https://engula.zulipchat.com) chatroom as an auxiliary communication tool.
+Sekas community requires all communications related to code and decision-making to be publicly accessible to ensure asynchronous collaboration, as necessitated by a globally-distributed community.
+We adopt GitHub as the single source of truth for all topics, including its [issue tracker](https://github.com/sekas/sekas/issues), [pull requests](http://github.com/sekas/sekas/pulls), and [discussion forum](https://github.com/sekas/sekas/discussions).
+Besides, we use [Zulip](https://sekas.zulipchat.com) chatroom as an auxiliary communication tool.

 Private decisions on code, policies, or project direction are disallowed; discourse and transactions outside of Github must be brought back.

 ### Report issues

-If you think you have found an issue in Engula, you can report it to the [issue tracker](https://github.com/engula/engula/issues).
+If you think you have found an issue in Sekas, you can report it to the [issue tracker](https://github.com/sekas/sekas/issues).

 Before filing an issue report is to see whether the problem has already been reported.
 You can [use the search bar to search existing issues](https://docs.github.com/en/github/administering-a-repository/finding-information-in-a-repository/using-search-to-filter-issues-and-pull-requests).
 This doesn't always work, and sometimes it's hard to know what to search for, so consider this extra credit.
 We won't mind if you accidentally file a duplicate report.
 Don't blame yourself if your issue is closed as duplicated.